alexxroche/myTruthCrypt/README.md

 # recomended #
 * argon2 (for passphrase stretching) or scrypt, (or in a pinch bcrypt)

- ... myTruthCrypt has some hardcoded argon2 settings.
+ ...myTruthCrypt has some hardcoded argon2 settings.
 Feel free to ramp those up for your platform

- ... (though obviously not for existsing containers as that will lock you out.)
+ ...(though obviously not for existsing containers as that will lock you out.)

 * /dev/urandom  # just letting future me know for your SELinux config Though older versions may work, and future developers may break backward compatibility, it works for now.